Daikon: A variety of vegetables essential to Japanese food culture

 procedure

-1. Peel the radish and cut into thick shredded pieces to a length of about 5cm.
+1. Peel the daikon radish and cut it into thick strips about 5cm long

-1. Cut the honeybean into 5cm lengths to match the length of the radish.
+1. Cut the mitsuba into pieces about 5cm long, to match the length of the radish

-1. Add mayonnaise and tomato ketchup in a bowl and mix well, add a flavour with red wine, and finally season with salt and pepper.
+1. Put mayonnaise and tomato ketchup in a bowl and mix well, add red wine to flavor, and finally season with salt and pepper

-1. Mix the radish and savory radish in a balanced manner, line them up in a row, staggered and stacked about three layers.
+1. Mix the daikon and mitsuba in a balanced manner, arrange them in a line, and stack them in about three layers, alternating directions

-2. Spread the tomato-flavored dressing in a bowl and place a combination of radish and simmered radish on top.
+2. Spread the tomato dressing in a bowl and top with the daikon and mitsuba combination

-This "radish salad" is simple yet beautiful to look at.
-The tomato-flavored dressing in particular enhances the flavor of the radish and minced bean paste.
-Please try it out.
+This "Daikon Salad" is a simple yet beautiful dish.
+The tomato-flavored dressing in particular brings out the flavor of the daikon and mitsuba.
+Please give it a try

 Introducing our special recipes for epi recipes